tkdchen/pipeline-migration-tool/README.md

 # Pipeline Migration Tool

-Pipeline migration tool is a command line tool providing several sub-commands for Konflux users to manage their build pipelines.
+Pipeline migration tool is command line tool applying migrations for Konflux pipelines.
+It also allows to modify Konflux build pipelines locally.

 ## Commands